Christy (2023 film)

 Christy is a 2023 Indian Malayalam-language romantic drama film directed by Alvin Henry in his directorial debut and written by Benyamin and G. R. Indugopan.
 The film stars Malavika Mohanan in the title role and Mathew Thomas in the lead role.

-The film is based on a true story and it was released in theaters on 17 February 2023 and received mixed reviews from critics.
-The movie was a Box-office bomb.
+Based on a true story, the film was released in theaters on 17 February 2023 and received mixed reviews from critics.
+The movie was a box-office bomb.

 Plot

 Roy, a 12th-grade student, lives in Poovar with his aunt for his studies, but frequently skips classes.
-His mother, Lissy, threatens to bring him home if he does not improve his academic performance, but his aunt hires him a tutor named Christy.
+His mother, Lissy, threatens to bring him home if he does not improve his academic performance, but his aunt hires a tutor named Christy for him.
 Roy visits Christy's house for tutoring and finds her distressed.
 He tells his aunt that something seems wrong with her and that he does not want to return.
 However, he agrees to continue being tutored by Christy because his mother has convinced the school administrator to allow him to take an important exam.
 Christy is unhappy, having gotten recently divorced.
 She has a tense relationship with her father, Joseph, because he frequently borrows large sums of money from her.
 Roy falls in love with Christy during their tutoring sessions.
 Their friendship grows and Roy passes the exam.
 Now a college student, Roy decides to confess his love to Christy.
 He learns that Christy wants to become a school teacher in the Maldives and she requires two lakhs for the job, which angers Joseph.

 Roy proposes to Christy, leaving her startled and speechless.
 On her first day of work, Roy arrives at the airport with his friend, only to see her board the flight.
 Roy is on the bus when Christy calls, but he does not have enough money to return her call.
 On Roy's birthday, Christy gives him a camera.
 Roy tries to kiss Christy, but she rejects him.
 Over time, they rekindle their relationship and Roy becomes even more in love with Christy.
 Christy tells Roy that she has opened a new bank account to prevent her father from stealing her money.
 She asks Roy to check the account and confirm whether all the money she sends to it is received.
 Later, Roy is angry that Christy is late to meet him and they fight.
 At the end of the film, Roy returns to Poovar and uses the camera Christy gave him to take pictures of fish struggling to return to the sea.

-Cast

-Family Tree of Roy and Christy's family

-Dotted lines indicate a love relationship between characters, and dashed lines indicate marriage relationship between characters.